Nipple Piercing: Past to PresentJune 3, 2014 5:41 pm

-Lets begin with the Karankawa.
-Nipple piercing has been recorded as being practiced by the now extinct Karankawa Native American males.
+Let’s begin with the Karankawa.
+Nipple piercing has been recorded as being practiced by the now-extinct Karankawa Native American males.
 The Karankawa were located at the Gulf Coast of Texas from Galveston Bay in the present-day Greater Houston area, then southwestward to Corpus Christi Bay.
-Genocide made this tribal people extinct before1860!
-In non-western culture female nipple piercing is still practiced today by the Kabyle, originally from northeastern Algeria.
+Genocide made this tribal person extinct before 1860!
+In non-western culture, female nipple piercing is still practiced today by the Kabyle, originally from northeastern Algeria.

-Male nipple piercings are not as popular in history as the female nipple piercing is.
-Though it has been understood that American and British sailors, while sailing the high seas, would pierce their nipples after crossing a certain longitude or latitude.
-Perhaps this gave the sailors something to look forward to during the long days and nights on the sea; maybe it even increased moral.
+Male nipple piercings are not as popular in history as female nipple piercing.
+Though it has been understood that American and British sailors while sailing the high seas, would pierce their nipples after crossing a certain longitude or latitude.
+Perhaps this gave the sailors something to look forward to during the long days and nights on the sea; maybe it even increased morale.

 Piercing the nipples has been around for a very long time and will continue to be.
 Whether it is for the purpose of adornment, heightened sexual stimulation, power play, reclamation, or pissing off “the norm” piercing the nipples is powerful magick.

 Greenblatt, A. (n.d.).
 8.1a History of the Nipple Piercing.
 Retrieved 02 03, 2009, from stason.org: http://stason.org/TULARC/art/body-art/piercing/8-1a-History-of-the-Nipple-Piercing.html